Kennyboy7/marcgratch.com/wp-content/plugins/aesop-story-engine/README.txt

 * Initial Release

 == Changelog ==
+= 1.7.3 =
+* FIX - Fixed the default map ID
+* FIX - Changed the default Character style

+= 1.7.2 =
+* FIX - Fixed timeline compatibility with Aesop themes

+= 1.7.1 =
+* FIX - Fixed chapter compatibility with Aesop themes

+= 1.7.0 =
+* FIX - Default color behavior for non-block quote is restored
+* FIX - Default mapbox url is set to v4
+* FIX - Fized the height for default Timeline bar
+* FIX - Aesop Lazy Loader compatability is added to more gallery types
+* FIX - Self target video doesn't play automatically if not visible and "start play when in view" is on

+= 1.6.12 =
+* FIX - Fixed the logic to load default component styles
+* FIX - Fixed the compatibility issue with themes that define aesop-entry-content class
+* FIX - Fixed the issue where the Quote text color is ignored

 = 1.6.11 =
 * FIX - Fixed the Chapter and Timeline navigation for non Aesop themes